w3f/polkadot-wiki/docs/learn/learn-guides-nominator.md

 !!!info "Related guide"
     Read the article about [How to Bond Tokens and Nominate](how-to/stake-nominate.md).

-On the [Polkadot-JS UI](https://polkadot.js.org/apps) navigate to the "Staking" tab (within the "Network" menu).
+On the [Polkadot Developer Interface](https://polkadot.js.org/apps) navigate to the "Staking" tab (within the "Network" menu).

 The "Staking Overview" subsection will show you all the active validators and their information -